by Steven J. Cary and Michael E. Toliver (updated March 28, 2022)

 Description.
 Very similar to Palmer’s Metalmark; distinguished from that species by the lack of obvious submarginal white spots on the dorsal forewing.
 Beneath, virtually identical to Palmer’s, but perhaps with more contrast between the various markings.
 Most Hepburn’s tend to be darker than your average Palmer’s, but that character varies individually and sexually.
 Range and habitat.
 Hepburn’s Metalmark is primarily a Mexican species, which ranges into SE AZ, SW NM and W TX as a stray.
 Life history.
 Larval stages are unknown, so we don’t know the host plant.
 Association of northernmost breeding colonies of Hepburn’s with the northernmost colonies of Mexican Ebony, Harvardia mexicana (Fabaceae), suggests that tree should be investigated as a possible host (Bailowitz & Brock 2022).
 It is not native to our area, but spreads into the SW US with human intervention (https://apps.cals.arizona.edu/arboretum/taxon.aspx?id=829).
 Flight.
 All AZ records are from August – November.
 Our single record is from October.
 Comments.
 Discovered in Guadalupe Canyon (Hi) on 7-x-2023 by Christopher Rustay and Mike Shoop.
 It has previously been recorded on the AZ side of Guadalupe Canyon.

 Description.
 Like all members of this complex, Mormon Metalmarks are about the size of a fingernail, maybe a thumbnail.
-Solid black ground color on the dorsal hindwing and rear portion of the dorsal forewing distinguishes this species from related forms.
+Solid black ground color on the dorsal hindwing and rear portion of the dorsal forewing distinguishes this species from related forms in New Mexico.
 Mormon shares with those other forms a dorsal pattern of white spots, some triangular.
 It is orange on VFW and silver-gray on ventral hindwing, both with white spots.
 Eyes are green or yellow-green.
 Range and Habitat.
 This butterfly occupies arid shrublands from California eastward onto the Colorado Plateau in northwestern NM (counties: Ca,MK,RA,Sv,SJ,SF,Ta), 6000 to 8000’ elevation.
 Life History.
 Larvae eat wild buckwheats (Polygonaceae) including at least Eriogonum wrightii, E. corymbosum, E. leptocladon, E. lonchophyllum and E. microthecum.
 Flight.
 Apodemia mormo is univoltine in New Mexico adults with adults on the wing in late summer, July 22 to September 29.
 Adults rarely stray far from host buckwheats.
 Comments.
-According to Pelham (2022), we have subspecies Apodemia mormo autumnalis Austin 1998.
-An unnamed segregate of this species occurs in SE AZ (Pelham 2022) and should be looked for in adjacent NM (Hi).
-The “mormo” complex of metalmarks (A. mormo, A. mejicanus and A. duryi in NM) is in a state of continual taxonomic flux.
-This is testament to its complexity.
-Our present treatment follows current understanding of this group, but anticipate changes!
-Some individuals from populations on the Taos Plateau (Ta) and west-central NM (Ca) show some intermediacy with Apodemia mejicanus, perhaps due to past genetic introgression, but the “eye” test should resolve the issue: green eyes = mormo while gray eyes = mejicanus.
+According to Zhang et al. (2026), we have two A. mormo subspecies in our state.
+The Colorado Plateau version, Apodemia mormo centralis Grishin, occupies all of northwest NM extending southeast to Cerrillos Hills State Park (SF).
+Unique populations on the Taos Plateau (Ta) have been designated ssp. sudesta Grishin, on which the black dorsal hindwing has white spots that are noticeably reduced in size and number compared to ssp. centralis.
+A third subspecies, A. mormo arizatra Grishin, is a bit larger and has almost zero orange on the upperside, even on the forewing.
+It has been found in southeast Arizona just across the NM state line and should be sought in Hidalgo County.

 Description.
-Dury’s Metalmark has chartreuse eyes and a bright yellow-orange dorsal ground color make it the flashiest member of this complex, at least in New Mexico.
-The dorsal hindwing median and basal areas are sometimes a shade or two darker or darkened.
-The ventral hindwing is medium gray splattered with white spots of various sizes and occasionally a weak orange streak.
-Some individuals have a thin coat of orange hairs on the abdomen.
+Dury’s Metalmark has green eyes and its bright yellow-orange dorsal ground color make it the flashiest member of this complex, at least in New Mexico.
+The dorsal hindwing median and basal areas are sometimes a shade or two darker.
+The ventral hindwing is medium gray splattered with white spots of various sizes and a single faint orange streak.
+Some individuals have a thin coat of orange hairs on the abdomen; their meaning or import remain unknown.
 Range and Habitat.
 This butterfly inhabits low elevation flats and rocky terrain of the Trans-Pecos region from Big Bend National Park (TX) west to Hidalgo (MX) and north along the Rio Grande and Pecos River valleys into extreme southern New Mexico (counties: DA,Ed,Ot), always below 5000′.
 Dury’s Metalmark lives in Chihuahuan Desert scrublands that ring the Organ Mountains.
-It does not live about 5000′ elevation in the Organ Mountains or the San Andres Mountains to the north, where Mexican Metalmark prevails.
+It has not been found above 5000′ elevation in the Organ Mountains or in the San Andres Mountains to the north, where Mexican Metalmark prevails.
 Life History.
 Larvae eat a spiny Chihuahuan Desert shrub, Littleleaf Ratany (Krameria erecta = glandulosa = parvifolia; Krameriaceae), instead of the various Eriogonum species used by all of Dury’s close relatives.
 Flight.
 Three annual broods produce peak numbers of Dury’s Metalmarks in March to April, June, and September.
 Extreme flight dates in New Mexico extend from February 17 to September 26.
 Adults fly about the hosts and occasionally seek nectar nearby, visiting Rhus spp. in spring and various yellow composites as they bloom.
-Comments.
-(1) This metalmark was discovered 5 miles east of Mesilla (DA) on 20 April 1881 by Ohio naturalist Charles Dury.
-Tortugas Mountain (= A Mountain) is the presumed type locality because it is a prominent landmark located about 5 miles east-northeast of Mesilla and its slopes support Apodemia duryi and host Krameria erecta in good numbers.
-(2) Occasional individuals displaying mild DHW smudging or a weft of VHW orange have been misconstrued as either Mexican Metalmark or as evidence of interbreeding with Mexican Metalmark.
+Males perch and display atop Krameria plants.
+Comment 1.
+This metalmark was discovered 5 miles east of Mesilla (DA) on 20 April 1881 by Ohio naturalist Charles Dury.
+Tortugas Mountain (= “A” Mountain) is the presumed type locality because it is a prominent, easily accessed landmark located about 5 miles east-northeast of Mesilla and its footslopes support Apodemia duryi and its host Krameria erecta in good numbers.
+Comment 2.
+Occasional individuals displaying mild DHW smudging have been misconstrued as either Mexican Metalmark or as evidence of interbreeding with Mexican Metalmark.
 In our opinion, the two species do not encounter each other in a meaningful way.
 Each stays by its host and the respective hosts generally live on opposites sides of the 5000’ elevation contour.
-Dury’s Metalmark is a desert scrubland species while Mexican Metalmark is its upland (Organ Mountains, San Andres Mountains, Franklin Mountains) Chihuahuan grassland cousin.
+Dury’s Metalmark is a Chihuahuan Desert scrubland species while Mexican Metalmark is its upland (Organ Mountains, San Andres Mountains, Franklin Mountains) Chihuahuan grassland cousin.
 Their green eyes confirm that Apodemia duryi individuals with a semi-smudged DHW basal area simply represent the dark end of the brightness spectrum for that species.
+That being said, Zhang et al. (2026) found evidence of extensive gene exchange between duryi and (new) Apodemia apache texana Grishin and speculated that duryi and apache texana were probably sympatric in west Texas.

 Apodemia nais (W. H. Edwards 1877) Nais Metalmark (updated March 26, 2022)